mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  integer, i.e., `0xAARRGGBB`.
 An alpha of `00`
  indicates fully transparent and `FF` means opaque.

+{:id="Slider.ColorThumb" .color} *ColorThumb*
+: Specifies the color of the thumb slider as an alpha-red-green-blue integer, i.e., `0xAARRGGBB`.
+An alpha of `00` indicates fully transparent and `FF` means opaque.

 {:id="Slider.HeightPercent" .number .wo .bo} *HeightPercent* : Specifies the `Slider`'s vertical height as a percentage of the [`Screen`'s `Height`](userinterface.html#Screen.Height).